 If you weren’t at fault, it often makes sense to file a claim with your own insurer under coverages you’ve already paid for.
 Doing so helps protect your rights, get repairs and medical bills handled quickly, and establish proof of coverage under Louisiana law.
 Because Louisiana law typically prevents insurers from raising your rates over a non-fault claim, you generally face little downside.

 Still, every case is different.
-For personalized advice, you should touch base with your lawyer or case manager.
+For personalized advice, call our Metairie car accident lawyers a call at 985-240-9773.
 Let them know your policy details, accident facts, and any concerns you have.